WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 subroutine, routine, subprogram or procedure, those names are sharing the same idea which is to offer reusable execution units for the programmers.
-This has not been changed since the concept of function was initially conceived during the work of ENIAC — the world's first computer, and brought to high-level programming languages by FORTRAN with the name "subroutine".
+This has not been changed since the concept of function was initially brought to high-level programming languages by FORTRAN with the name "subroutine".